dandv/typescript-modern-project/README.md

 # Run the resulting JavaScript code

 Add `"type": "module"` to `package.json`, because [TypeScript can't generate files with the .mjs extension](https://github.com/microsoft/TypeScript/issues/18442#issuecomment-581738714).

+# ESLint

+To be able to run `eslint`, we must create an `.eslintrc.cjs` file, rather than a `.js` one.
+Then, install the required dependencies:

+    npm i -D eslint @typescript-eslint/eslint-plugin @typescript-eslint/parser